MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 Command is successfully sent
 ```

-The CLI of the Light is:
+The serial console output of the Light is:
 ```
 Processing message: len=3 profile=0104 cluster=0006
 T00000000:RX len 3, ep 01, clus 0x0006 (On/off) FC 01 seq 17 cmd 01 payload[]